How to Design an Attorney Performance Review Process

 5 Tips for an Effective Attorney Performance Review

-The following four tips are a place to start measuring attorney performance.
+The following five tips are a place to start measuring attorney performance.
 However, don’t try to boil the ocean.
 Take the time to build a concise list of metrics that are most impactful to your employee, team, and firm.

 1. Bring Measurable Goals into the Review Process